 Unfortunately, cheap airfare to the Caribbean can be hard to come from.
 It is not easy on the wallet to get to those beautiful places!
 However, I do have some additional tips for you to try and get that airfare at a discount.
 (See below for our #1 Tip).

 So let's get going.
 Here are some more tips for you:

 I know.
 This is work and not fun.
 By the time you are finished looking at all the travel websites, airline sites, aggregators, etc., you will be ready to tear your hair out.
 But it can save you a significant amount of money.
 There really is no way around it.

 One place to start is to find out what airline has the most service to the island you want to travel to.
 The official tourism website of the island usually lists which airline services that country.

-Many times this will be American because they pretty much dominate the Caribbean routes.
-Others, such as Delta and US Air, have been making inroads though.
 Whichever airline it is, go directly to that airlines website.
 They often run specials and often guarantee the lowest prices from their website so it's a good bet for cheap airfare.

 Kayak also gives you the price history of your ticket so you can see what the price has been doing.

 I also subscribe to the newsletter for Airfarewatchdog.com.
 It gives you fares from the airport of your choice and several alternate airports, depending on where you live.
 It also tells you availability of seats so you might actually have a chance of booking one.